Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Observations and data reduction

 \subsection{NTT/EFOSC2}

-EFOSC2 is a versatile multimode instrument that is particularly efficient in low resolution spectroscopy.
-In order to obtain a wide wavelength coverage with good sensitivity and reasonable resolving power, we selected the Grism \#6 for eleven of our thirteen targets.
-Grism\#6 is sensitive in the range 3860-8070 \AA~but with a low spectroscopic resolution $\lambda / \Delta \lambda \sim$ 400.
-For the remaining two, NVSSJ151148-051345 and NVSSJ152048-034850, we selected Grism\#14 (3095-5085 \AA; $\lambda / \Delta \lambda \sim$ 550) and Grism\#8 (4320-6360 \AA ; $\lambda / \Delta \lambda \sim$ 660) respectively which are more adapted to investigate previously reported detections of MgII absorbers in their spectra.
+The EFOSC2 is a versatile multimode instrument that is particularly efficient in low-resolution spectroscopy.
+In order to obtain a wide wavelength coverage with good sensitivity and reasonable resolving power we selected Grism 6 for 11 of our 13 targets.
+Grism 6 is sensitive in the range 3860-8070 \AA, but with low spectroscopic resolution $\lambda / \Delta \lambda \sim$ 400.
+For the remaining two, NVSSJ151148-051345 and NVSSJ152048-034850, we selected Grism 14 (3095-5085 \AA; $\lambda / \Delta \lambda \sim$ 550) and Grism 8 (4320-6360 \AA ; $\lambda / \Delta \lambda \sim$ 660), respectively, which are more adapted to investigating previously reported detections of MgII absorbers in their spectra.
 The throughputs of the grisms\footnote{\url{https://www.eso.org/sci/facilities/lasilla/instruments/efosc/images-/GrismAllEfficiency2004.jpg}} are between 20 \% and 30 \% .
-In all cases we used a 1.5 arcsec slit; the same slit was used also for standard stars.
+In all cases we used a 1.5 arcsec slit; the same slit was also used for standard stars.

-The observations were performed during three nights from June 22 to June 25 2019 (see Table \ref{tabobs1}) with variable atmospheric conditions.
+The observations were performed during three nights from June 22 to June 25, 2019 (see Table \ref{tabobs1}), with variable atmospheric conditions.
 Data reduction was performed using the ESO/EFOSC2 pipeline version 2.3.3 and esorex version 3.13.2.
-The pipeline performs bias subtraction, flat field correction and wavelength calibration using day time calibration files.
+The pipeline performs bias subtraction, flat-field correction, and wavelength calibration using daytime calibration files.
 Cosmic ray subtraction was performed under IDL.
-Subsequently flux calibration is performed using the standard stars observed during the run.
-These steps are performed for each independent frame, we then averaged the extracted spectra to obtain the final flux calibrated spectra.
-During flux calibration we discovered distortions in the spectral shape of the sources likely due to the presence of clouds.
+Subsequently flux calibration was performed using the standard stars observed during the run.
+These steps were performed for each independent frame; we then averaged the extracted spectra to obtain the final flux calibrated spectra.
+During flux calibration we discovered distortions in the spectral shape of the sources, likely due to the presence of clouds.
 We corrected them using spectra of stars that were put in the slit of some of our targets.
 Telluric and reddening corrections were performed as described in section 4.1.